You are currently viewing The Butcher’s Wish for His Secret Child

 Finding a Trade

 Did Toy Wing continue to work as a cook upon his return?
-Maybe not.

 His youngest daughter, Judy Sai, believes he drove a truck for a grocer very early on, before joining the Sam Sing meat market.
 Los Angeles was fast becoming a city on wheels.
 Many successful businesses relied on drivers who picked up goods and/or made deliveries in the small pickup trucks of that time.

-It isn’t known if he had already learned to butcher meat elsewhere or got his start at Sam Sing.
+It isn’t known if Toy Wing had already learned to butcher meat elsewhere or got his start at Sam Sing.
 We don’t know anything about Toy Wing’s schooling.
 But whether he had any formal schooling or not, Toy Wing eventually spoke passable English and could read a little too.
 (Years later he also learned to speak a few phrases of Spanish.)

 Old Chinatown along the east side of Los Angeles Street, with the west end of Ferguson Alley in the middle.
 The Sam Sing butcher shop is at the far right (with just “Sam” visible on the sign). c.
 1925.
 Photo courtesy of the Homestead Museum in the City of Industry.